cslarsen/csl.name/_drafts/python-jit-compiler.md

     c3                    retq

-In other words, we will be dealing with the left hand side of the disassembly above — in machine code.
+In other words, we will be dealing with the left hand side of the disassembly above — machine code.
 The fifteen bytes encode a function that multiplies its argument in the RDI register with the constant `0xdeadbeefed`.
-This is the constant that we'll specialize.
+This is the constant that we'll replace.
 It will serve as a simple way to check that we are doing everything correctly.

 To fetch a block of memory that we can later mark as executable, we must be sure that it is page-aligned.
 To simplify things, we'll just use